monkeylyf/herthrone/README.md

 7. Add logger object.
 8. Use google.true for unit tests so they can be more readable I guess.
+9. Define target scopes.
+For example, fireball can target all(enemy minions, enemy hero, minions on your own side, hero on your own side)

 -----------
 In Progress